noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 - Archive and export the new debug build
 - Perhaps verify that verbose logs appear in the `log show` command (see above) before distributing.
-  - Afaik low-level logs are still persistet and possibly show up here if they are followed by an Error or Fault log.
+  - Afaik, even at low log levels, high-level logs (like debug and info) are still persisted and possibly show up in `log show`, if they are followed by an error or fault log.
 Keep that in mind.
 Wrote more about this somewhere above.

 ## 3. Distribute